jgpestana/software-bounty-program/bounties/Art_Platform.md

 ### New Sub app Module: Tokenly Identity
 Sub app module for Tokenly Identity.

+### New Sub app Module: Fan wallet
+Module for Fan wallet.

 ### New Wallet: Tokenly Wallet
-This plugin must register credits and debits of songs obtained through **Tokenly** public API.
+This plugin must register songs downloaded through **Tokenly** public API.
 ​
+### New Identity: Artist.
+This plugin must have the ability to create a Tokenly Artist identity in Fermat.

+### New Identity: Fan.
+This plugin must have the ability to create a Tokenly Fan identity in Fermat.

-### New World: Tokenly
+### New External API: Tokenly.
 This plugin must implement all the functionality to connect with **Tokenly** public API.

-### New Identity: Tokenly.
-This plugin must have the ability to create a Tokenly identity in Fermat.

 ***Once approved, the design will be completed in dev.fermat.org flows with much more detail***